greyblake/nutype/README.md

 ## Roadmap

 ### TODO:
-* Cleanup tests: split number tests into integer and float
-* Finish implementation of FromStr wtih validation for integers and floats.
-Ensure there is a test coverage.
-* Use absolute path to `Result` in the generated code
 * Rename inner generated `validate` and `sanitize` methods into something more unique.
 Otherwise it may conflict because of `use super::*;`
 * Rename default inner modules into something less scary
+* Finish implementation of FromStr wtih validation for integers and floats.
+Ensure there is a test coverage.
 * Support serde
   * Serialize
   * Deserialize